Oxford Bibliographies Update Program

 Studies of China within China are, of course, studies of the self rather than the other.
 Concepts originating with Chinese scholars have long been central to Western understandings of many issues, such as the emergence of Chinese nationalism.
 From the 1950s to the 1970s, however, scholarship in China was so dominated by Marxist dogma that its methods and conclusions were of limited interest to scholars elsewhere.
 This situation has changed dramatically since the 1980s: whole disciplines such as sociology have re-emerged, and modern social science methods have been introduced, often by scholars returning to China after study in the West.
 The volume of production has increased massively.
 Although this varies in quality even more than in the West, the best work, especially in disciplines like economics and sociology, is now at the forefront of research.

-Oxford Bibliographies in Chinese Studies will provide an authoritative guide to the key works across the whole field, pointing researchers and practitioners at all levels to the most important scholarship in European languages as well as in Chinese (and Japanese), and giving scholars working in other fields easier access to scholarship on China.
-The subjects covered in the initial launch will provide broad guidance to major areas of study, while later additions will focus more specifically on key issues or topics of debate.
+Oxford Bibliographies in Chinese Studies provides an authoritative guide to the key works across the whole field, pointing researchers and practitioners at all levels to the most important scholarship in European languages as well as in Chinese (and Japanese), and giving scholars working in other fields easier access to scholarship on China.
+The subjects covered in the initial launch provide broad guidance to major areas of study, while later additions focus more specifically on key issues or topics of debate.

 Editor in Chief